cyrbon/props-models-and-benchmarks/README.md

 | union newtype props | 15275714.71 | 100   | 1.02  |

 As you can see using `Newtype` is almost 20x faster than using `Data`.
-This is because `Newtypes` only provide type information, they get erased at runtime and they have the same representation as the type they wrap (in this case `String`).
+This is because `Newtype`s only provide type information; they get erased at runtime and they have the same representation as the type they wrap (in this case `String`).

-This means props are getting represented at runtime the same way as we would write them by hand in JS.
+This means that props are getting represented at runtime the same way as we would write them by hand in JS.

-We get type safety, far fewer bugs, ease of maintenance without sacrificing performance.
+We get type safety, far fewer bugs, ease of maintenance - all without sacrificing performance.

 ## Syntax

-Since, `Union` models props in a very elegant way, we get perfect readiabily, leaving Purescript to be one of the best languages to write React Components in.
+Since, `Union` models props in a fairly elegant way, we get perfect readability, making Purescript to be one of the best languages to write React Components in.

-Compare those two pieces of code that express the same.
+Compare those two pieces of code that express the same:

 ```jsx
 <div>